aej6qm/Advanced-GIS/Week1HW.md

 ![Screen Shot 2022-03-20 at 5 05 07 PM](https://user-images.githubusercontent.com/92963323/159185965-9009dbfd-d40a-4353-9230-ba7b8a033e6c.png)

 Because Pittsburgh has a lot of waterways, I used a dark blue landmass color to contrast the light blue of the rivers.
-To draw attention to Points of Interest, I went back into Canva to create a bright blue based on the Breathe Project website's toolbar.
-I used various shades of yellow and orange for the roads shades of gray for the text, and
+To draw attention to Points of Interest, I went back into Canva to create a bright blue shade based on that of the Breathe Project website's toolbar.
+I did the same thing for park features, creating a light green based on the leaves shown on the original screenshot I took from the Breathe Project.
+I adjusted default shades of yellow and orange to signify transit services while matching the rest of the Breathe Project color palette and largely retained some built-in colors for certain areas adjusting them only slightly to fit the overall theme.

 ## JSON Code Sample
 [